-Please write a 2-3 page paper stating your goals for your practicum experience.
+Please write a 2 page paper stating your goals for your practicum experience.
 Think about your strengths as well as areas your plans to grow in this semester (i.e. using reflection of feelings, dealing with termination, etc.).
 Make sure your goals are clear and concise so you can evaluate them at the end of the semester with the instructor.
-Make two copies of this paper, one to be turned in and one for your records.